psmd-iberutaru/OpihiExarata/docs/source/user/manual_mode.rst

 the available engines.)

-The six Keplerian orbital elements (plus the epoch) are provided after the orbital solutions is solved.
+The six Keplerian orbital elements (plus the epoch) are provided after the orbital solution is solved.
 They are:

+- :guilabel:`SM-Axis`: The semi-major axis of the orbit, this is in AU.
 - :guilabel:`Ecc.`: The eccentricity of the orbit, this is unit-less.
 - :guilabel:`Incli.`: The inclination of the orbit, in degrees.
 - :guilabel:`As-Node`: The longitude of the ascending node, in degrees.